edbustos77084/personal/UbuntuInstall.md

 1. Proceed with the setup instructions on how to configure a VM or Physical system behind a Corporate Proxy Server below
 1. To Remove Docker follow instructions at the link (https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-18-04/)

-## How to setup a VM behind the Corporate Proxy server to download Docker Images -
+## How to setup a VM behind the Corporate Proxy server to download Docker Images
-1. Docker Daemon needs to be configured along with your domain credentials: https://medium.com/@saniaky/configure-docker-to-use-a-host-proxy-e88bd988c0aa http://sourceforge.net/projects/cntlm/files/cntlm/cntlm%200.92.3/ https://www.unixmen.com/ubuntu-14-04-behind-domain-proxy-solved/
+1. Docker Daemon needs to be configured along with your domain credentials:
+Reference this link to download the cntlm tool. https://medium.com/@saniaky/configure-docker-to-use-a-host-proxy-e88bd988c0aa http://sourceforge.net/projects/cntlm/files/cntlm/cntlm%200.92.3/ https://www.unixmen.com/ubuntu-14-04-behind-domain-proxy-solved/